We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Whether it’s your first time taking CBD or you have experience, it’s helpful to be well informed about the products you buy.
 Look for a tincture that comes with a clear, comprehensive COA.

-If you take any medications, get clearance from your doctor before adding CBD to your regimen.
+If you take any medications, consult your doctor before adding CBD to your regimen.